Denizmerty/AirDensity.NET/README.md

 ## License

-This project is licensed under the terms specified in theGNU General Public License v3.0
+This project is licensed under the terms specified in the GNU General Public License v3.0